ibm-cloud-docs/vpc/security-groups-configure.md

 ```
 {: pre}

-For more information on setting up your security group by using the API, see [Security groups](https://cloud.ibm.com/apidocs/vpc/latest#list-security-groups){: external}.
+For more information on setting up your security group with the API, see [Security groups](https://cloud.ibm.com/apidocs/vpc/latest#list-security-groups){: external}.